comfy-rec/gan/README.md

 train purpose
 P_data (= x) = P_z (= G(z))

+train difficulty
 min max V(G, D)
+gradient descent application difficulty heuristic train strategy

-gan train process
+train process
 before training
 G is not trained -> G(z) & x do not match
 D is not trained -> D is unstable

+D is trained
+G is not trained -> G(z) & x do not match
-D is trained, stable
+D is trained -> D is stable

 G is training
+G is training -> G(z) approaches x
+D is trained -> D is stable

-G & D is trained
+G & D are trained
+G is trained -> G(z) & x match
+D is trained -> D is uniform (1/2)

 dcgan